St George's Church, Brandon Hill

 St George's is a former church in Great George Street, off Park Street, on the lower slopes of Brandon Hill in Bristol, England.
 Since 1999 it has been used as a music venue known as St George's Bristol.
 It was built in the 1820s by Sir Robert Smirke.
 It is a Grade II* listed building.

 History

 St George's was built for use as a church in the Clifton area of Bristol, England, between 1821 and 1823 by the architect Sir Robert Smirke, who designed it in the Greek Revival style.
-It was a "Waterloo church", the only one in Bristol to receive government money from the first grant under the Church Building Act of 1818.
+It was a "Waterloo church", the only one in Bristol to receive government money from the first grant under the Church Building Act 1818.

 It has been designated as a grade II* listed building.

 In 1999, the church underwent extensive renovations to make it suitable for use as a full-time concert venue and it re-opened that October under the name by which it is now known, St George's Bristol.